Pita Limjaroenrat: Thailand's reformist leader faces uncertain PM vote

 - Published

-The reformist winner of Thailand's elections in May faces an uncertain vote as he runs for prime minister at the opening of parliament.
+The reformist winner of Thailand's elections has been nominated for prime minister at the opening of parliament.

-Pita Limjaroenrat swept to victory as voters' rejected conservative military rule that had been in place since a coup in 2014.
+Pita Limjaroenrat swept to victory as voters rejected conservative military rule that had been in place since a coup in 2014.

 But he needs the support of lawmakers appointed by the same military leaders to secure a majority.